KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 The retrieved resource must be normalised before being hashed.
 For the scope of this spec, we consider **normalised** a resource that meets the following criteria:

+* No whitespaces in the document
-* The set of asset entries is alphabetically sorted by the asset name.
-Because each asset is unique, there is no possibility of conflict.
+* The set of asset entries is alphabetically sorted in ascending order by the asset name.
+Because each asset is assumed to be unique, there is no possibility of conflict.
-* The set of accounts for each asset entry is alphabetically sorted by the account address.
-Because each address is unique, there is no possibility of conflict.
+* The set of accounts for each asset entry is alphabetically sorted in ascending order by the account address.
+Because each address is assumed to be unique, there is no possibility of conflict.

-This is required to ensure that two semantically-equivalent services do not hash to two different values and are hence considered two distinct ones.
+This normalisation step is required to ensure that two semantically-equivalent services do not hash to two different values and are hence considered two distinct ones.

-Hence, calling `M` the multibase encoding operation of some data, `H` the Blake256 hashing, and `B` the binary representation of some information, the service `id` for a given object `O` is `M(H(B(O)))`.
+Hence, calling `M` the multibase encoding operation of some data, `H` the Blake256 hashing, `B` the binary representation of some information, and `N` the normalisation step, the service `id` for a given object `O` is `M(H(B(N(O))))`.
 For example, with the object `O` being the example `serviceEndpoint` shown above, and the multibase `M` being `base64urlpad`, the resulting service endpoint looks like the following:

 ```json